PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Model Verification

-Figure \ref{comparision6} shows the comparison of track gradient along the centerlines between the generated and actual Cesana track.
-As shown in Figure \ref{comparision6}, although the maximum designed gradient value is 0.183 \cite{bi:6}, the actual value exceeds 0.2, which may lead to a centrifugal force exceeding the allowable limit of 5g during cornering \cite{8}.
-According to the calculation model presented in the study \cite{bi:6}, the maximum centrifugal force is approximately 4.5g, which can be attributed to the moderate height difference and sufficiently long total track length.
-While a lower gradient is critical for safety, an overly small gradient may reduce the differentiation in athlete performance, resulting in smaller performance gaps.
-The gradients of the tracks generated by the proposed algorithm follow a similar trend along the track distance, with only local variations in magnitude.
-All gradient values remain within the design limits, demonstrating that the gradient profile of the generated centerlines meets the required specifications.
+According to the study by \citet{bi:6}, for the Whistler track, when the track distance is approximately 100m, the centrifugal force of the actual track exceeds the maximum allowable value.
+Although the track slope does not exceed the design limit of 0.204, a higher average slope, shorter total length, and larger height difference contribute to the centrifugal force surpassing the permissible threshold of 5g.
+In the case of the Cesana track, although its maximum design slope is 0.183, the actual slope exceeds 0.2, which may cause the centrifugal force during turns to exceed the allowable limit.
+The maximum centrifugal force of the actual track is about 4.5g, which remains within a reasonable range owing to the appropriate height difference and sufficient total track length.
+Although a smaller slope is critical for safety, an excessively small slope may reduce performance differences among athletes, thereby narrowing performance gaps.

+Figures~\ref{figure4} shows the comparison of trajectory differences between the generated and actual track centerlines, in terms of 2D and 3D curvature variation along the track distance.
+Among them, Figure~\ref{figure4}(a) is the Whistler track, and Figure~\ref{figure4}(b) is the Cesana track.
+As shown in the figures, in most regions, the differences between the 2D and 3D curvature of the generated track are smaller than or close to those of the actual track.
+This prevents excessive fluctuations in the slope in the z-direction and mitigates large vertical accelerations, thereby improving the safety and smoothness of the track design.

-In summary, the proposed optimization equation can generate track centerlines with diverse characteristics based on real 2D data, and the trend of the generated centerline’s characteristic parameters is consistent with that of the actual track.
-The generated centerlines effectively cover the spatial domain of the original track centerlines.
-Simulation results on two selected tracks show that the length, height difference, and average gradient of the generated tracks are close to those of the actual tracks, with maximum deviations of 1.7\%, 3.2\%, and 4.1\%, respectively.
-Moreover, the gradients remain within the specified design limits, thereby validating the effectiveness of the proposed track centerline generation algorithm.
-The generation results are primarily influenced by parameters such as the randomly assigned segment gradients, height difference, distance, average gradient, and maximum gradient.
+In summary, the proposed optimization equation can generate track centerlines based on real 2D data, and the proposed algorithm can compute centerlines whose characteristic parameter trends are consistent with those of the actual track.
+Simulation results on two selected tracks show that the length, height difference, and average gradient of the generated tracks are close to those of the actual tracks.
+Moreover, the slopes remain within the specified design limits, thereby validating the effectiveness of the proposed track centerline generation algorithm.
+The generation results are primarily influenced by parameters such as height difference, distance, average gradient, maximum gradient, average differences between the 2D and 3D curvature.
 In addition, the two real tracks analyzed herein highlight potential directions for further optimization.